NandoRunner/MovieCollectionApp/README.md

 # MovieCollectionApp
-Android App for personal purpose, showing all movies I'd watched since 2012, JSONAsynTask call to php files that connect to a mysql database.
+Android App that lists all movies I'd watched since 2012, some movies I'd like to watch, as well as movie count by Genre, Director and Actor.

+This app connects to my .Net web-api using JSONAsynTask calls and was deleloped for personal purposes.